Eduardo-LP-Silva/Minix-Trouble/README.md

 allowing the cursor in the screen to "catch up" with the real life movement.

 * During the game itself, if the player moves too close to the edges of the map, some visual bugs might occur.

-## How to install

-First of, this application will only work in Minix based operating systems.
-To set it up, you'll need to create a "lcom" folder in the home directory, and a second one named "svn" in this new directory (/home/lcom/svn).

-After that, you'll need to copy the file in the "Conf" folder to the following directory: /etc/system.conf.d

-You'll also need to copy the file in the "Lib" folder to home/lcom/svn/proj/src, "proj" being the name of the game folder (it is advisable to not change this name).

-Finally, navigate to home/lcom/svn/proj/src, execute the make command, followed by run 'pwd'/proj.
-That's it, the game should start now!